mselbekk11/Project-2/README.md

 - [x] Ability to add shows to profile
 - [x] Ability to remove shows from profile
 - [x] Authorization to add / delete a show only when logged in
-- [x] Make sure it is fully responsive

 ### Stretch Goals